Eating Places In Wales

 (Grid Reference, and sometimes phone number, in brackets)

 The Hours Cafe & Bookshop 15 Ship Street (nearly opposite Brecon Bikes and the library).
 Literati cafe with good food and pleasant atmosphere.
 (01874 622800).
 Bike shop opposite and bike parking by library wall.
+Also the cafe up at the cathedral is good.

 St. David's, Pembrokeshire: